 Buying a home is a joyous and life-altering event that should not be taken lightly.
-That said, it is important to make sure you do not get in over your head when you buy a home, because the consequences can be devastating.
-You certainly do not want to end up losing your home simply because you did not take the appropriate steps prior to purchasing it.
-The best thing to do before going house hunting is determine how much house you can afford to buy, that way you can look for homes in your price range.
+That said, it is important to make sure you do not get in over your head when you buy a home because the consequences can be devastating.
+You certainly do not want to end up losing your home simply because you did not take the appropriate steps before purchasing it.
+The best thing to do before going house hunting is to determine how much house you can afford to buy, that way you can look for homes in your price range.
 The following tips can help you figure out how much home you can afford.

 Analyze Your Financial Situation